-The Art of Cooking While Everything Burns
+If You Can’t Stand the Heat

 She was only in her first year as a full-fledged kitchen manager, but at 29 Ruby had spent her entire adulthood in the biz, working primarily in high-volume institutional fare.
 Before Stewart’s, Ruby had cooked at an airport restaurant, at a senior center, in hospice care, and with another disaster-catering company.
 During the off-season, she worked at an expo center.

-Away from fire camp, Ruby and I would probably orbit different circles.
+Away from fire camp, Ruby and I would probably orbit in different circles.
 On the line, though, she seemed like my kind of person.
 I got into kitchen work in the mid-aughts, at the height of our food culture’s star-focused obsession with the chef-auteur.
 The glorification of masochists and addicts was the sort of braggadocio I’d experienced and admired in my late teens and early 20s.

 The young crews I was on had our heroes: Thomas Keller, Ferran Adrià, et al. But we really gravitated toward the badasses.
 Anthony Bourdain in particular, with his seminal 2000 memoir, Kitchen Confidential, made food service fashionable, turning crass, hard-partying hourly grease slingers like us into underground rock stars.